Priyanka attacks Modi govt over rising inflation

-New Delhi, Jan 14 (IANS) Congress General Secretary Priyanka Gandhi Vadra on Tuesday hit out at the Narendra Modi government at Centre over retail inflation soaring to a five and half year year high at 7.35 per cent, saying the BJP has "kicked" on the stomach of the poor after stealing money from their pockets.
+New Delhi: Congress General Secretary Priyanka Gandhi Vadra on Tuesday hit out at the Narendra Modi government at Centre over retail inflation soaring to a five and half year year high at 7.35 per cent, saying the BJP has "kicked" on the stomach of the poor after stealing money from their pockets.

 In a tweet, Priyanka Gandhi, who is also the in-charge of eastern Uttar Pradesh said, "Prices of vegetables and food items are getting out of reach for common man.
 What will the poor eat when the prices of vegetables, edible oil, pulses and wheat flour become expensive?
 And due to recession people are not getting even work.
 The BJP government after stealing money from the pockets of people has now kicked on their stomach."